'Love & Basketball' (2000) by Gina Prince-Bythewood

 Vibe:

 Smart, funny, and beautifully shot, "Love & Basketball" has a top spot in my romantic comedy hall of fame.
-It's different than every other romcom out there, but I do think it loosely fits into the genre even though it subverts it in many ways.
+It's different from every other romcom out there, but I do think it loosely fits into the genre even though it subverts it in many ways.
 The characters are incredibly well-written and I don't want to be hyperbolic, but the direction is so fucking fantastic that it makes me completely overlook some minor flaws with the script (also written by Gina Prince-Bythewood, aka GPB, which is how I'll refer to her for the rest of this post).

 I like to see talented directors like GPB take on big projects like this while still writing and working on their own films.
 There's no reason why a director can't have fun with a big-budget action movie and then go on to direct something quieter and more in line with their personal artistic interests.

 "Love & Basketball" is a far cry from any Marvel movie, but watching it again, I can see how GPB's skills would translate well.
 Each relationship is crafted with care and given time to develop in a way that feels natural.
 Action scenes are masterfully interwoven to give the film tension and to help us understand how passionately Monica (Sanaa Lathan) and Q (Omar Epps) feel about the game.
-It kind of reminds me of "Blue Crush," another early 2000s movie I love and have watched many times, but it's much better.
+It kind of reminds me of "Blue Crush" (Stockwell, 2002), another early 2000s movie I love and have watched many times, but it's much better.

 Best time to watch:

 On Friday night when your significant other is at work and you're all alone with your cats.
-This my life now.
-People are always impressed that I find time keep up with this blog while working 50 hours/week, but like ... what the fuck else do I have to do?
+This is my life now.
+People are always impressed that I find time keep up with this blog while working 50 hours/week, but like...
+What the fuck else do I have to do?
 I run, watch movies, write about movies, and read books.
 I have no friends here, so social activities take up none of my time, and my husband is in his second year of residency, so he works crazy hours.
 But it's okay!
 I'm not depressed.
 (I am depressed.
 And I need winter to end before I completely lose my shit.
 Or maybe I just need to go on antidepressants.
 It's a toss-up.)

 In all seriousness, you should watch this movie ASAP if you haven't seen it already.
 It's not sad, but I cry tears of happiness at the end every time.
 And so many good actors are in it!
 Alfre Woodard, Sanaa Lathan (who is VICIOUSLY underrated), Omar Epps, and Regina Hall, are all fantastic.
 If you have kids, watch it with them.
 There is one sex scene, so maybe wait until after you've had the talk, though.